NoneShen/Poly-document/Core_Smart_Contract/User_Manuals/Token_Transaction.md

 ### Step 2.
 Network selection

-After asset selection, click **From Network**, select the source network containing the chosen token in the pop window.
+After asset selection, click **From Network**, and select the source network containing the chosen token in the pop window.
 Select the target network in the same way.
 <img alt="img_17.png" src="img_17.png"/>